JMarte03/password-generator/README.md

 # 🔒   Password Generator App

 This is a React Native app that allows users to generate strong passwords based on customizable options.
 Users can select the password length (between 4-16 characters) and specify whether the password includes lowercase letters, uppercase letters, numbers, and/or symbols.
-The app also has options to reset the form
+The app also has options to reset the form.

 ![Diseño sin título (2)](https://github.com/user-attachments/assets/1e5d7e09-1ecc-4cb4-ac04-3e75385ad2d5)